istevenep/pairwise-test-python/README.md

 # pairwise-test-python

-a module that contains functions to apply pairwise statistical tests to pandas dataframe in python
+A module that contains functions to apply pairwise statistical tests to pandas dataframe in python Currently contains only chisquare function

 Use help(function) for further explanations